Best Bluetooth turntables 2023: wireless record players for streaming vinyl

 Right from the off, this is recognisably a Pro-Ject turntable.
 It carries the brand’s sonic signature as surely as some sports brands carry three stripes.
 In essence, that sonic signature is one of easy-going fidelity – the Juke Box E establishes a decently spacious soundstage and positions instruments upon it securely in their own space even as they integrate and interact together.
 It’s untroubled by even tricky tempos or odd rhythms, has reasonable shine and brilliance at the top end, and its midrange reproduction is detailed.

-It’s an all-in-one turntable system that demands very few compromises, given its price.
-It’s also an all-in-one system that we can’t easily argue against in favour of separates.
+It’s an all-in-one Bluetooth record player system that demands very few compromises, given its price.
+It’s an all-in-one system that offers a viable alternative to a traditional separates system, and one we can easily recommend.
 The Juke Box E delivers convenience and backs it up with Award-winning sound quality.
 You can't really ask for more than that.

 Best premium turntable